Lindsay Anderson: Filmmaking

-Anderson developed an acquaintance from 1950 with John Ford, which led to what has come to be regarded as one of the standard books on that director, Anderson's About John Ford (1983).
-Based on half a dozen meetings over more than two decades, and a lifetime's study of the man's work, the book has been described as "One of the best books published by a film-maker on a film-maker".
+Anderson developed an acquaintance from 1950 with John Ford.
+Anderson wrote what has come to be regarded as one of the standard books on that director, About John Ford (1983).
+Based on half a dozen meetings over more than two decades, and Anderson's lifetime study of the man's work, the book has been described as "One of the best books published by a film-maker on a film-maker".

-In 1985, producer Martin Lewis invited Anderson to chronicle Wham!'s visit to China, among the first-ever visits by Western pop artists, which resulted in Anderson's film Foreign Skies: Wham!
-In China.
-He admitted in his diary on 31 March 1985, to having "no interest in Wham!", or China, and he was simply "'doing this for the money'".
-In 1986, he was a member of the jury at the 36th Berlin International Film Festival.
+In 1985, producer Martin Lewis invited Anderson to chronicle Wham!'s visit to China, among the first-ever visits by Western pop artists.
+Anderson made the film Wham! in China: Foreign Skies.
+He admitted in his diary on 31 March 1985, to having "no interest in Wham!", or China, and he was simply "doing this for the money".
+Anderson's own cut of the tour, titled If You Were There, was never released after George Michael objected to this version.
+It featured only four songs from the tour.
+Anderson was fired from the project, and Michael turned out the film that was entitled Wham! in China: Foreign Skies.

+In 1986, Anderson served as a member of the jury at the 36th Berlin International Film Festival, by invitation.

 Anderson was also a significant British theatre director.
-He was long associated with London's Royal Court Theatre, where he was Co-Artistic Director 1969–70, and Associate Artistic Director 1971–75, directing premiere productions of plays by David Storey, among others.
+He was long associated with London's Royal Court Theatre, where he was Co-Artistic Director 1969–70, and Associate Artistic Director 1971–75.
+He directed premiere productions of plays by David Storey, among others.

-In 1992, as a close friend of actresses Jill Bennett and Rachel Roberts, Anderson included a touching episode in his autobiographical BBC film Is That All There Is?, with a boat trip down the River Thames (several of their professional colleagues and friends aboard) to scatter their ashes on the waters while musician Alan Price sang the song "Is That All There Is?".
+In 1992, as a close friend of the late actresses Jill Bennett and Rachel Roberts, Anderson arranged a boat trip to scatter the women's ashes in the Thames River.
+Professional colleagues and friends were also on the boat and musician Alan Price sang the song "Is That All There Is?".
+Anderson included this event in his autobiographical BBC film Is That All There Is?